HannuMoller/contact-app-part-2/README.md

   - open client project
   - in Terminal window execute command:

-    ng serve --environment=dev
+    ng serve

-This allows environment definition file _environment.dev.ts_ to be used.

-Client will be use server's REST API to retrieve and store data (contacts).
+Client will be use server's REST API to
+- authenticate and auhtorize user
+- retrieve and store data (contacts).